m50d/m50d.github.com/_posts/2013-09-22-give-me-a-real-programming-language.md

 title: Give Me a Real Programming Language
 ---

 The modern programming language is a complex and beautiful thing.
+While there is no perfect language,